bsdpot/potluck/nextcloud-nginx-nomad/README.md

 Copying in the `mysql.config.php` as indicated will select MySQL as database.

-## Custom psql.config.php
+## Custom pgsql.config.php
-If you wish to pre-configure PostgreSQL instead of MySQL, copy-in a custom `psql.config.php` to `/root/psql.config.php`.
+If you wish to pre-configure PostgreSQL instead of MySQL, copy-in a custom `pgsql.config.php` to `/root/pgsql.config.php`.

 A sample would look like the following: